vault_ssh¶

 - username

-The username on the remote host to generate credentials for.
-If empty, the default username of the role will be used.
+Username on the remote host to generate credentials for.
+If empty, the default username of the role is used.

 - mount